vuo/vuo/documentation/doxygen/DevelopingNodeClasses.md

 If your node class has trigger ports, you may also need to implement the @ref nodeInstanceTriggerStart function, the @ref nodeInstanceTriggerUpdate function, and the @ref nodeInstanceTriggerStop function.

-As an example, let's look at a simplified version of the @vuoNodeClass{vuo.math.count.real} node class.
+As an example, let's look at a simplified version of the @vuoNodeClass{vuo.math.count} node class.
 Its only input port is @vuoPort{increment}.
 Here are the functions for that node class:

 @code{.c}
 VuoReal * nodeInstanceInit()